robspereira/robspereira/README.md

 I am a Information Systems student from São Luís do Maranhão, Brazil.

-- Currently working as a Full Stack intern for Defensoria Pública do Estado do Maranhão.
+- Currently working as a Trainee software developer at SysMap Soutions.
 - Very passionate about technology, studying different languages and frameworks in my free time.

 ---